nol166/JS-Closures/README.md

   * 🧑‍🏫 What is a closure and how can they be useful in reaching your career goals?

-  * Closures are a very common interview topic and can also help us become better developers by understanding how the Javascript interpreter works.
+  * Closures are a very common interview topic, and can also help us become better developers by understanding how the Javascript interpreter works.

   * What can we do if we don't completely get this?